Adventures without running water in Madrid – Spain is different

 Another day.
 Back to the grind.
 The pro blogger hustle.

-I delay getting out of bed for about three minutes – time enough to check my Instagram likes and look at a few bikini photos by people who had the good sense to get out of town – before pulling on a pair of old shorts and heading to the kitchen.
+I delay getting out of bed for about three minutes – time enough to check my Instagram likes and look at a few bikini photos by folks who had the good sense to get out of town – before pulling on a pair of old gym shorts and heading to the kitchen.

 Time for coffee.